020 7404 9390

 BOOK CONSULTATION WHATSAPP US MESSAGE US PHONE US

-Divorce is a complex and emotionally charged process, often accompanied by numerous financial concerns.
 When deciding on how to approach the question of splitting assets, the Courts starting point under English law is that the assets are split evenly between the parties – the infamous 50:50 split.
 However, there are various factors and arguments that can be brought before the Court that can tip the scales in favour of one party and depart from this split.
-Vardags specialist family law team are highly-skilled and experienced in successfully arguing such points in front of judges in the Supreme Court and below.
+This includes the concept of special contributions which refers to an extraordinary contributions made by one spouse during the marriage, which justifies a departure from the principle of equal sharing.

-What qualifies as a special contribution?
+What is a special contribution?

 At its core, special contribution refers to extraordinary financial contributions made by one spouse during the marriage.
 These contributions can arise in the following situations: